unipartdigital/udes-open/addons/udes_api/README.md

                        If False, only pack operations that are for the pallet identified by param pallet (and it's sub-packages) are included.
-* (PLEASE UPDATE WITH ACCEPTABLE OPTIONS FOR STATES) @param states: A List of strings that are states for pickings.
+* @param states: A List of strings that are states for pickings.
                        If present only pickings in the states present in the list are returned.
-                       Defaults to all
+                       Defaults to all, possible values: 'draft', 'cancel', 'waiting', 'confirmed', 'assigned', 'done'

 * @param (optional) result_package_id: If an id is supplied all pickings that are registered to this package id will be returned.
                         This can also be used in conjunction with the states